 d) Coffee shops, cafes and restaurants as a change of use only of an existing building including extensions of the building If no on site car parking available for existing building or limited on site car parking available Council will consider existing use rights provisions.
 This category relates to changes of use or minor extensions of existing older buildings only. e) Registered clubs Because of the variation factors affecting club parking, each situation will be treated on its merits.
-A traffic assessment report is to be prepared to assess the parking requirements based on the facilities to be provided and the parking demands of similar developments.
+A traffic assessment report must be prepared to assess the parking requirements based on the facilities to be provided and the parking demands of similar developments.

 LAND USE PARKING RATE NOTE Recreational and Tourist Facilities Squash and Tennis Courts 3 spaces per court plus 1 space per 2 staff.
 Additional parking might be necessary if regular spectator attractions are to be promoted.
 Bowling Alleys 3 spaces per alley plus 1 space per 2 staff.
 Additional parking might be necessary if regular spectator attractions are to be promoted.
-Gymnasiums 1 space per 17m2 gross floor area.
+Gymnasiums 1 space per 17m gross floor area.
 Additional parking might be necessary if regular spectator attractions are to be promoted.
 Swimming Pools Requirement will be assessed on merit.
 Additional parking might be necessary if regular spectator attractions are to be promoted.
 Independent traffic report required.
 Warehouses Each application will be treated on its merits.
 A traffic assessment study should be submitted, also covering service vehicle requirements.
 Vehicle Repair Stations and Vehicle Body Repair Workshops 12 spaces plus 1 space per 70m site area.
-Health and Community Services • Health consulting rooms 1 space per 40m2 gross floor area.
+Health and Community Services Health consulting rooms 1 space per 40m gross floor area.
 Parking spaces in excess of residential parking requirement are to be designated as visitor parking.
 Medical Centres 1 space per 25m gross floor area.
-Parking facilities for patients are to be suitably signposted and provided in a convenient location.
-Hospitals space per 3 beds plus 1 space per 2 day-shift staff or practitioners plus 1 ambulance space. space per 1 full time night-shift employee.
+Parking facilities for patients must be suitably signposted and provided in a convenient location.
+Hospitals 1 space per 3 beds plus 1 space per 2 day-shift staff or practitioners plus 1 ambulance space.
+1 space per 1 full time night-shift employee.
 Rates apply to either public or private hospitals.
 The day-shift staff are the total on-site at any one time, including overlaps between shifts if such overlaps occur.
 Where Medical Centres are attached to hospitals, additional parking would be required at the rate for Medical Centres.
+Child Care Centres 1 space per 4 children in care Rate includes staff parking.
+Bulk of parking should be in a convenient location, allowing safe setdown / pick up and movement of children.
+Provision is also to be made for bus services.